-Yoga is quite famous nowadays that most people are doing one or the other forms of Yoga.
-This is because there are so many online and offline yoga courses offered, and it is much more practiced now in the world than ever before.
-Though it originated in India, now it is much more practice in the western world with more western flavors added, like Power Yoga.
+Yoga is quite famous nowadays.
+Most people are doing one or the other forms of Yoga.
+This is because so many online and offline yoga courses are offered, and it is much more practised now than ever before.
+Though it originated in India, now it is much more practice in the western world with more western flavours added, like Power Yoga.

-Almost all these forms of Yoga are aimed to bring harmony between mind and body.
+Almost all these Yoga forms aim to bring harmony between mind and body.
 Because it is a movement-based practice, people extrapolated the benefits of Yoga to various movement-based ailments.
-For example, if someone is stiff, he is likely to choose Yoga to become flexible.
-If someone has pain, she will enroll in some yoga program because she presumes that Yoga could cure her pain.
-It is a general understanding that Yoga is great for health and wellbeing.
+For example, if someone is stiff, he will likely choose Yoga to become flexible.
+If someone has pain, she will enrol in some yoga program because she presumes that Yoga could cure her pain.
+It is a general understanding that Yoga is great for health and well-being.
 Different people have different goals in their minds when they do Yoga.